pythondecal/pythondecal.github.io/index.md

 ## About the Course

-The Python DeCal is a course designed by undergraduates for undergraduates to learn the basics of Python, plotting, and data analysis, specifically tailored for the UC Berkeley Astrophysics major.
+The Python DeCal is a two-unit pass/no-pass course that provides an introduction to the Python programming language with an emphasis on data analysis and scientific research.
+We focus primarily on applications in astronomy, physics, earth & planetary science, math and engineering.
+If you already have a strong coding background, this class might not be the best fit for you.
+However, if you are interested in learning how to apply your coding skills to research, we encourage you to apply!

-No prior programming experience required!
+**No prior programming experience required!**

 ## Logistics